 (2) One twenty-five-foot curb cut per lot is permitted.
 Additional curb cuts will be allowed only as the Board may see fit.
 Generally, no more than one curb cut will be allowed for each 200 feet of lot frontage.

 C. Other curb cuts.
-For other uses the Board will determine curb cuts as part of the site plan approval process.
+For other uses, the Board will determine curb cuts as part of the site plan approval process.

 § 430-26.
 Sidewalks, walkways and bicycle paths.